DoTheEvo/Traefik-simplest-step-by-step/README.md

   so a file provider is needed.
   Somewhat common is to set traefik.yml itself as a file provider, or any new yml file can be created containing the dynamic config section.</br>
-  In this example traefik.yml itself used as a file provider.</br>
   Under providers theres a new `file` section and `traefik.yml` itself is set.</br>
-  Then there is a new dynamic configuration section.</br>
+  Then dynamic configuration stuff is added.</br>
-  A router with a simple subdomain hostname rule.
-What fits that rule, in this case exact url `test.whateverblablabla.org`, is send to a loadbalancer service which just routes it a specific IP and specific port.
+  A router named `route-to-local-ip` with a simple subdomain hostname rule.
+  What fits that rule, in this case exact url `test.whateverblablabla.org`, is send to the loadbalancer service which just routes it a specific IP and specific port.

     `traefik.yml`
     ```